 In 2012 the Ministry of Health (MoH) put forward a possible testing regime to Hon Peter Dunne that included an extensive amount of animal testing on multiple species that included the LD50 test.
 NZAVS obtained copies of the advice the proposed testing regime was based on and details of the testing regime.
-After we brought this to the attention of Green Party MP Mojo Mathers a front page story on the Sunday Star Times and Sunday News papers ran on 4 December 2012 that outlined the testing proposals.
+After we brought this to the attention of Green Party MP Mojo Mathers, a front-page story on the Sunday Star-Times and Sunday Newspapers ran on 4 December 2012 outlining the testing proposals.

 Two of the three genotoxicity trials proposed by the MoH do not use animals, a third does.
 These trials are done to try and find out if a drug causes genetic damage.
 If it does it is a reasonable indication it may be carcinogenic.
 Long term carcinogenicity trials have not been proposed at this stage as far as we know.
 Toxicokinetic trials investigate how a drug is metabolised by the body and passes through it.
-Crude animal trials developed decades ago basically just require animals to be exposed to drug by the same route humans will be for a period of time then they are killed and dissected so any organ damage can be looked at.
+Crude animal trials developed decades ago basically just require animals to be exposed to a drug by the same route humans will be for a period of time then they are killed and dissected so any organ damage can be looked at.
 The details of all these tests are outlined in the above advice to the MoH and the MoH report.

-For all of the types of tests the MoH is considering non-animal tests are available, many of which are already approved for regulatory use for pharmaceuticals.
+For all of the types of tests that the MoH is considering, non-animal tests are available, many of which are already approved for regulatory use for pharmaceuticals.
 The NZAVS submissions on both the Psychoactive Substances Bill and the Animal Welfare Amendment Bill contain extensive information on the many non-animal tests available.
 The most recent of the two is below, most of the information is duplicated between the two as the National Party members of the Health Select Committee refused to consider our submission opposing animal testing.
 The image below from the July 2013 issue of our magazine compares some of the animal tests with their non-animal counterparts.